SAP-samples/llm-round-trip-correctness/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/model-to-model-evaluation-code)](https://api.reuse.software/info/github.com/SAP-samples/model-to-model-evaluation-code)

-# BPMN model to model evaluation
+# Round-trip-correctness to evaluate BPMN generation

 ## Description
-This repository contains code for a multiset, model to model evaluation method for bpmn models.
+This repository tests the idea of a proxy evaluation method for text to BPMN model pipeline.
-The evaluation method is based on semantic similarity of multisets within a bpmn model and stems from this [master thesis](https://github.com/SAP-samples/multimodal-generative-ai-for-bpm).
+The proxy evaluation involves a round-trip pipeline, "text to bpmn to text" and calculating an average text to text similarity in the absence of a ground truth BPMN.
+To show if the proxy method is effective, we first must investigate how the existing BPMN to BPMN evaluation from [model_evaluation](./model_evaluation) module correlates with the proxy text to text method.
+This work is inspired by [this](https://arxiv.org/abs/2402.08699) publication on text to code round-tripping.

 ## Requirements and set up